Carobert85/sqlstyle.guide/sqlstyle.guide.md

 ### Avoid

 * CamelCase—it is difficult to scan quickly.
+* Using SELECT * in production code.
+There are 2 reasons for this.
+   The first is that it is computationally faster
+   The second is that it is easier to debug queries that have specified columns.
 * Descriptive prefixes or Hungarian notation such as `sp_` or `tbl`.
 * Plurals—use the more natural collective term where possible instead.
 For example `staff` instead of `employees` or `people` instead of `individuals`.